sacheetkumar/sacheetkumar/README.md

 # 💫 About Me:
 Hi, I'm Sacheet 👋
 I'm a full-stack developer who enjoys building products, experimenting with ideas, and learning by creating.
 Currently focused on modern web technologies, open source, and building things that solve real problems.
+Looking for opportunities.

 ## 🌐 Socials: